 First-party data is data collected by you as a company.
 Suppose someone responds to your letter, scrolls through your website, or orders your services.
 First-party data has stricter privacy protocols and is more exclusive; therefore, it costs more.

-Third-party data is a more accessible type of data you don’t collect directly, like cookies.
+Third-party data is a more accessible type of data that you don’t collect directly, like cookies.
 It is generally worse than first-party data, as you can’t check its credibility.
 Plus, third-party data can’t give you a full user profile and has its privacy risks.
-That’s why it will probably disappear in the non-distant future.
+That’s why it will probably disappear in the near future (at least, we hope so).

 Why Use DMP?